ddmitov/perl-executing-browser/README.md

 * The actual opening of any existing file is performed by a Perl script and not by PEB.
 * The actual creation of any new file is performed by a Perl script and not by PEB.
-* When multiple files are selected, different file names are separated by a semicolon - ``;``
+* When multiple files are selected, different filenames are separated by a semicolon - ``;``
 * When using the ``directory`` type of dialog, an existing or a new directory may be selected.
   Any new directory will be created immediately by PEB.

 ## Application Filename
-The binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed without restrictions.
+The binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
 It can take the name of the PEB-based application it is going to run.
-No additional adjustments are necessary after renaming the binary.
-If log files are wanted, they will take the name of the binary file (without the filename extension), whatever the name may be.
+If log files are wanted, they will take the name of the binary file without the filename extension, whatever the name may be.

 ## Hard Coded Files and Folders
 * **Perl interpreter:**